 How often: once a year.

 DNA Stool Test. (i.e. Cologuard) This at-home test detects hemoglobin (proteins in blood) in stool samples.
 The FDA approved test can also detect certain DNA mutations in cells shed by advanced adenomas as stool moves through the large intestine and rectum.

 How often: Every three years, or check with your health care provider.

 A simple blood test. (i.e. Epi ProColon) A blood draw done at the doctor’s office for average-risk patients who are unable or unwilling to complete a colonoscopy or FIT.

 Your health care provider can provide more information about the best test for you based on your health history, symptoms, and risk level.

 Coverage for preventative screening for colorectal cancer is required by the Affordable Care Act.
-Current guidelines from the American Cancer Society suggest that patients over the age of 45 with an average risk for developing colon cancer should begin screening for the disease, while the USPSTF currently recommends age 50, this may be adjusted in 2021.
-Coverage for screening at 45 varies by state and insurance company.
+As of May 2021, patients over the age of 45 with an average risk for developing colon cancer should begin screening for the disease.
+As this is a new recommendation, coverage for screening at 45 varies by state and insurance company.
+Talk to your insurance company to make sure you are covered for screening at 45!

 Don’t wait until you are 45 to talk to your doctor about screening.